Walidadebayo/MappifySQL/README.md

 ### MappifySQL findByIdAndUpdate Method`

 This method finds one record in the database with the specified id and updates it.
+It returns a promise that resolves with the updated record or null if the record was not found.

 **Parameters**:
 There are two parameters for this method: